guoyang9/Relation-Fact-Detector/README.md

 # relation-vqa
-Re-implementation for 'R-VQA: Learning Visual Relation Facts with Semantic Attention for Visual Question Answering'.
+Re-implementation of the Relation Fact Detector for 'R-VQA: Learning Visual Relation Facts with Semantic Attention for Visual Question Answering'.

 The paper was published on SIGKDD 2018 and can be downloaded at this [link](http://www.kdd.org/kdd2018/accepted-papers/view/r-vqa-learning-visual-relation-facts-with-semantic-attention-for-visual-que).

-This repository focuses on the implementation of the Relation Fact Detector, and the later part (i.e., VQA with facts) will be finished shortly.
-There are some slightly difference between this repository and the original paper:
+This repository focuses on the implementation of the Relation Fact Detector.
+There are some slightly differences between this repository and the original paper:
 * The image feature used here is extracted from faster RCNN, instead of the region-based CNN models.
 However, you can easily change the input with the later features.
 * You can use pre-trained glove features to initialized word embeddings.